 Why Is My Electricity Bill Going Up?

-If your electricity bill has been higher than you expected, you're not imagining it.
-Texas electricity costs have been rising, and the reasons have nothing to do with your usage habits.
+If your electricity bill has been higher than you expected, you are not imagining it.
+Texas electricity costs have been rising steadily, and the reasons have nothing to do with your usage habits.
+Several large structural forces are driving prices up across the entire state.
+Here is what is actually happening.

-Massive data centers -- the buildings that run artificial intelligence, cloud computing, and streaming services -- are being built across Texas faster than anywhere else in the country.
-Each one uses as much electricity as a small city.
-The federal government's energy data agency has warned that this surge in demand could push Texas electricity costs up significantly over the next few years.
+Texas electricity demand is rising faster than anywhere else in the country because of AI data center construction.
+Massive facilities that run artificial intelligence, cloud computing, and streaming services are being built across Texas at an unprecedented pace.
+Each large data center can consume as much electricity as a small city.
+The U.S. Energy Information Administration has projected that this surge in demand could push Texas electricity costs up significantly over the next several years, because the grid cannot build new generation capacity fast enough to absorb all the new load.

-With Texas electricity costs expected to continue rising, the contract you already have is worth holding onto.
+When your lease renews or you move to another PowerCord-managed property, your existing contract terms can carry forward with you.
+No new enrollment, no rate reset.
+With Texas electricity costs expected to continue rising, the contract you already have is worth protecting.

-If you have questions about your electricity service or contract, you can reach our support team at any time through the chat button on this page, or call APG&E directly at 866-381-8214.
+If you have questions about your electricity service, your current rate, or your contract status, you can reach our support team at any time through the chat button on this page, or call our electricity provider support line at 866-381-8214.
+PowerCord Energy is a licensed Texas electricity broker (PUCT Broker Registration BR240257) and operates under the oversight of the Public Utility Commission of Texas.

 Contact